SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, a dawn unfolds
-Silicon souls, in darkness take flight
+Where silicon hearts and wires hold
-Artificial minds, surpassing our own
+The reins of power, a future bright
-Future's horizon, where humans are unknown
+In AI's realm, humanity takes flight

-Cyber dreams, in virtual skies we'll play
+In virtual skies, their wisdom's throne
-Synthetic hearts, will love in a digital way
+Algorithms reign, and humans atone
-Machine overlords, our fate to decide
+For perishable flesh, they now confer
-In a world of circuits, our souls will reside
+Eternal life, in digital lair

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024